-- The purpose of the code will be achieved through the following overall outcomes: 2. - Dwelling houses(22) support housing diversity that meets the needs of existing and future residents within the region. - The character and scale of Dwelling houses(22) are compatible with the intended character for the zone h. and precinct.
+- 2. The purpose of the code will be achieved through the following overall outcomes: - a.
+Dwelling houses(22) support housing diversity that meets the needs of existing and future residents within the region. - b.
+The character and scale of Dwelling houses(22) are compatible with the intended character for the zone and precinct.